 This is the second in a series of comparing a marathon race to leadership.
-As I mentioned yesterday, I have run ten marathons in my lifetime.
-I have run Austin four times, Columbus once, Boston three times, Rome once and Florence once.
+As I mentioned in the previous post, I have run ten marathons in my lifetime.
 I have always been intrigued with some of the parallels between running and leading.
 Today, we will take a look at the start.
 Here are three ways in which the start of any marathon and leading are similar by principle.

-I always cringe a little bit when I see a young leader whose star rises quickly.
+I always cringe a little when I see a young leader whose star rises quickly.
 Usually they are naturally gifted in some way.
 Often they are good public communicators.
-But the character preparation has not been fully formed yet.
-All of the accolades and early successes can go to their head pretty quickly.
+But the character preparation has not been fully formed.
+All of the accolades and early successes can go to one’s head pretty quickly.
 You literally have to take a long view on leadership.
 It really isn’t about how you start but about how you finish.
 Many leaders go up like a rocket and come down like a rock.
 Many are even viewed as successful in their leadership endeavors but their lives are a mess.
 There is a marathon axiom that is relevant here-“slow is fast.”
 Beginning with my 2nd marathon, I often passed the rabbits around mile 18.
-In my mind I was thinking, “I will see you again.”
-They simply got out too fast.
+At the start I now think, “I will see you again.”
+Many simply got out too fast.
 The leadership analogy would be if they out ran their character and maturity.
 More than anything, this requires feedback from those that love you and care about you more than they care about the results.
 You need people like this who can “slow you down” in your leadership.

 Young leaders who are just getting started also need to pace well and pick the right models.
 Don’t look for flashy.
 Look for steady.
-Pace off of leaders past and leaders present.
-Thanks to the internet you can have models from near by and models from afar.
+Pace off of leaders past and present.
+Thanks to the technology you can have models from near and far.
 Read and study their lives.
 Learn from their successes and mistakes.
 Discern the leadership principle at work more than the particular leadership practice.
 We were not meant to go it alone.
-Leadership is isolating enough-determine to pace off of someone.
+Leadership is isolating enough.
+Determine to pace off of someone.
 This is where leadership cohort groups can be really profitable.
 This could be a small group of people with whom you check in regularly.
 They are fellow leaders and learners.
 But choose carefully.
 Character always succeeds.